2024 Streamer Awards

 The 2024 Streamer Awards was the fourth edition of The Streamer Awards honoring the best in live streaming in 2024.
 The ceremony was held at the Mayan Theater in Los Angeles, California, on December 7, 2024.
-Hosted by showrunner QTCinderella and fellow streamer TinaKitten.
+It was hosted by showrunner QTCinderella and fellow streamer TinaKitten.

 This was the first time the awards were held in fourth quarter of the year instead of the first.
 Voting for new categories opened on October 17, with nominations opening on October 28 and nominees being announced on November 11.

 The ceremony was co-hosted by TinaKitten, while the red carpet was hosted by Valkyrae, CDawgVA, StableRonaldo, and JHBTeam; TheSketchReal served as floor host, as well as being on the red carpet.

 This edition was partnered with Mountain Dew, Fortnite and PC Game Pass, and was sponsored by YouTube, Honkai: Star Rail, Teamfight Tactics, Rouge Point, and Kingdom Come: Deliverance II.

 For this edition, five new categories were added (Best MOBA Streamer, Best Sports Streamer, Best Fortnite Streamer, Best Streamed Collab, and Best Marathon Stream).

 This edition of the awards peaked at 525,708 live concurrent viewers across all platforms and channels, marking the first time a decline in viewership had been seen.
 Live viewership declined 18.59% compared to the previous ceremony.